Histotechnician Certification - HT, HTL (ASCP)

 HT and HTL certificate holders will receive a three-year renewal notification from ASCP Credential Maintenance Program of their credentials and must earn 36 hours of credential maintenance program credits to be eligible for recertification.

 A minimum of one point must be earned in laboratory, patient safety, or quality control, and a minimum of two points must be in histology.
 The remaining points must be earned in areas such as lab specialty, management, education, or other related laboratory areas of interest.
 The non-refundable application fee for recertification is $95 every three years with a $15 reduced fee schedule for multiple certification holders.

 The ASCP keeps a list of specific state licensure requirements for histotechnicians.
 State licensure requirements vary widely for histotechnicians, with some states requiring a state-specific licensure exam or a combination of a state-specific licensure exam and an ASCP certification exam.

-Additional requirements may exist for previously certified or licensed histotechnicians, depending on their last date of certification.
 For example, the state of New York has three licensing pathways: 1) a New York state license only, 2) ASCP certification and New York state licensure, and 3) a licensure pathway for those who are already ASCP-certified.

 Applicants are strongly recommended to research the licensing requirements unique to the states where they will work.